Close

 Florian05/29/2021 at 00:37 0 comments

-Do you remember how my circuit looked like?
-Basically it was just components put in a breadboard, connections made with jumper wires and a tiny powerbank to supply power.
+Do you remember how my circuit looked before?
+It was basically just components on a breadboard, connections made with jumper wires, and a tiny power bank to supply power.

 Now it looks like this:

-I switched from an Arduino Pro Micro to a Seeeduino XIAO, just because I have some on hands and wanted to make the final board as tiny as I could (it's just 40 x 60mm).
-The 7805 package size is definitely an overkill for this circuit but that's the only through hole 5V regulator I had laying around.
+I switched from an Arduino Pro Micro to a Seeeduino XIAO simply because I had a few on hand and wanted to make the final board as tiny as possible (it's only 40 x 60mm).
+The 7805 package size is definitely overkill for this circuit, but that was the only through-hole 5V regulator I had lying around.

-I also ordered a tiny plastic case on Amazon that should be delivered next week.
-I will end this project with a log of the complete product.
+I also ordered a tiny plastic case on Amazon, which should be delivered next week.
+I’ll finish the project with a log of the complete product.

 • And that's how it's done